nwolff/cours-NN/enhancements.md

 # TODO

-- Disable buttons while training is ongoing
+- Disable buttons while training is ongoing (this should also fix the 4 tensor leaks)
 - Show what's being fed when training, ideally animate it
-- Work with 0 and 1 models, find a UI thingy (maybe a url parameter ?) to select which one
+- find a way in the UI to switch between models.
+- Error in console when resizing

 # Maybe